Cathy Katin-Grazzini

 ¼ teaspoon ground cayenne powder or to taste

-1 Tablespoon amchur (ground green mango powder)
+1 tablespoon amchur (ground green mango powder)

 Garnish Ideas

-Cook the Chana Dal
+Cook the Dal

-Add the rinsed dal to a soup pot and cover with water by 1-2 inches.
+• Add the rinsed dal to a soup pot and cover with water by 1 to 2 inches.
 Toss in 2 large Indian bay leaves.
 Boil for a few minutes.
-Then extinguish heat, cover, and steep for 30 minutes or longer to fully hydrate the dal.
-They should all sink as they absorb water.
-(This step has the same effect as soaking them overnight.).
-Drain.
-Refill with the bay leaves.
-Bring to a gentle simmer, cover, and allow to cook slowly until the dal is very, very tender and when you stir it, some of the dal has already disintegrated.
-This should take about 1 ½ hours.
+Then extinguish heat, cover, and steep for 30 minutes to rehydrate the dal.
+They will sink below the surface.

 Spice Blend